 A worksheet to practise identifying antonyms.

-This resource can be used as independent practice after a lesson, or as part of the lesson itself – you could project it on the whiteboard and work through the activity together as a whole class!
+This resource can be used as independent practise after a lesson, or why not use it as part of your lesson by projecting it on the dry-erase board and working through the activity together as a whole class?

-This resource was created by Jennifer Hall, a Teach Starter Collaborator.
+This resource was created by Jennifer Hall, a teacher and Teach Starter Collaborator.